 - Chlamydial diseases - Koalas are particularly susceptible to disease compared to other marsupials.
 The suite of diseases associated with the bacterium Chlamydia psittaci are the most common diseases found in Koalas.
 (Reports of chlamydial diseases in the Barrenjoey Peninsula Koalas have been relatively low, but it still represents a major threat for such a small colony.)

-There are many things we can do to protect our remaining Koalas.
+There are many things we can do to protect our remaining wildlife.
 These include:

 - Conserving remaining bushland

-- Identifying road-kill blackspots and erect warning signs, reduce speed limits or provide safe crossing points to reduce Koala fatalities
+- Identifying road-kill blackspots and erect warning signs, reduce speed limits or provide safe crossing points to reduce wildlife fatalities

 - Controlling domestic cats and dogs, and control foxes